 #4 Chwee Kueh

 We love our kueh here in Singapore, but chwee kueh takes the prize among all the others.
 This dish perhaps isn’t the best visually, but it definitely makes up for it in taste.
-While the freshly steamed rice cake itself isn’t too unhealthy, the preserved radish and chilli on the side give this breakfast a sinful calorie boost.
+While the freshly steamed rice cake itself isn’t too unhealthy, the preserved radish and chilli on the side give this local breakfast a sinful calorie boost.
 Completely worth it, though!

 Where: Jian Bo Tiong Bahru Shui Kueh, #02-05 Tiong Bahru Market, Seng Poh Road